Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 All About Hoya Bilobata’s Growth

-The plant grows trailing vines that reach a length of about 60 cm (2 ft), making it an ideal plant to place in the hanging baskets.
+The plant grows trailing vines that reach a length of about 60 cm (2 ft), making it an ideal plant to place in hanging baskets.

 One of the great beauties of the Hoya is its ever-sweet fragrant blooms.
 These blossoms are tinted with pink hues and are spaced apart with smaller umbels.